psi1703/RaspberryPi/README.md

 A fully offline dashboard install is possible only after dashboard was installed once in the lab with Internet.
 ```

-This is because Node-RED and npm dependencies must exist locally before a field/offline rerun can reuse them.
+This is because Node.js, Node-RED, and npm dependencies must exist locally before a field/offline rerun can reuse them.

 ---